 Thornton Arts, Sciences and Humanities Council

 Each year TASHCO submits an annual grant request to the Scientific and Cultural Facilities District (SCFD) through the Adams County Cultural Council.
 These grant funds are used for various types of arts and culture programs and events throughout the city.
-TASHCO is currently using this funding to supoort Blues in the Schools.
-Youth learn all about the hisotry and influence of the Blues.
-They are each given a harmonica and music lessons to promote intellectual development and participate in an investigation of the human spirit.
+TASHCO is currently using this funding to support Break a Leg Community Theater and Youth Workshops.
 TASHCO also uses a portion of the funds to support the Young Artists Festival.

-TASHCO aims to establish dynamic partnerships and sponsorships; make TASHCO a part of the city’s Infrastructure to identify Thornton as a strong arts community; support, celebrate, encourage, recognize, and present a variety of inspiring programs; and develop sound, consistent, and reliable funding sources.
+TASHCO aims to establish dynamic partnerships and sponsorships making TASHCO a part of the city’s artistic infrastructure to identify Thornton as a strong arts community; support, celebrate, encourage, recognize, and present a variety of inspiring programs; and develop sound, consistent, and reliable funding sources.

 Current Board Members

 M Jill Thornburg